openresty/lua-nginx-module/README.markdown

 **phase:** *content*

-Acts as a "content handler" and executes lua code string specified in `<lua-script-str>` for every request.
+Acts as a "content handler" and executes Lua code string specified in `<lua-script-str>` for every request.
-The lua code may make [API calls](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).
+The Lua code may make [API calls](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).

 Do not use this directive and other content handler directives in the same location.
 For example, this directive and the [proxy_pass](http://wiki.nginx.org/HttpProxyModule#proxy_pass) directive should not be used in the same location.